bl0nder/SimFed/README.md

 # SimFed
-This is a simple from-scratch implementation of a framework that simulates a federated learning environment to train ML models.
-It simulates clients using disjoint data shards and has a server controlling the training of the global model.
+A simple from-scratch implementation of a framework that simulates a federated learning environment to train ML models.
+It simulates client objects using disjoint data shards and has a server object controlling the training of the global model.
 Currently, the data shards are created from the MNIST dataset although I do want to add the option to use other, more diverse, datasets as well in the future.

 ### Instructions to Run Code